-The student will not be allowed to advance in the athletic training curriculum and classroom progression will cease.
-To regain normal student status in the Athletic Training Program, the athletic training student must meet all the retention criteria and submit a letter to the Program Director applying for re-admittance into the Athletic Training Program.
+To regain normal status in the athletic training program, students must meet all the retention criteria listed in the handbook and submit a letter to the program director requesting re-admittance.

-If a student is on probation for a deficient GPA, the student will be allowed to continue on probation and will not be suspended if they received a term GPA above 3.0 in the subsequent term following being placed on probation.
+Note: If a student is on probation for a deficient GPA, the student will be allowed to continue on probation and will not be suspended if they received a term GPA above 3.0 in the subsequent term following being placed on probation.